jlindsey/blog/_posts/2011-04-14-chef-and-aws-who-loves-plumbing.markdown

 Pretty awesome, but a little opaque.
 Let's break it down.

 * The `knife ec2 server create` bit is fairly self-explanatory, I think.
 Just run `knife` with its series of subcommands.
-* `"role[joshualindsey"` sets the run-list.
+* `"role[joshualindsey]"` sets the run-list.
 In this case, it is just my single role.
 * `-N "joshualindsey.net"` sets the node name that the Chef Server uses to identify the new node.
 * `-S jlindsey` is my EC2 keypair name.
 * `-f t1.micro` is setting the "flavor" of the instance to a Micro, so that I can host my site for free.
 Hurray!